roncampbell/NICAR2019/Gathering and cleaning data in R.md

 With a little time and effort, you can produce much more appealing graphics in ggplot.
 I strongly recommend the <code>RColorBrewer</code> package for color selections.
 It gives you much better control over color than the R defaults.

-Now for a change of pace: Most NICAR Conference attendees flew here via Los Angeles International (LAX) or John Wayne Airport (SNA).
-Perhaps your flight was delayed.
+Now for a change of pace: Most NICAR Conference attendees arrived here via airline.
+Maybe your flight was delayed.
 And yes, there is data for that!
 The U.S. Transportation Department's Bureau of Transportation Statistics maintains records of all domestic airline flights at [https://www.transtats.bts.gov/DataIndex.asp].
 I downloaded the October 2018 Airline On-Time Performance Data and prepared a 10% random sample for this class.
 I also downloaded several reference tables.

 > AirDelays <- read_csv("OnTime_201810a.csv")